 In the winter of 2009, I had watched a dramatic film set during a post-apocalyptic time where a father and son are traveling upon a road with the hopeful intention to discover a haven to live out the remainder of their days on earth.
 The film stars Viggo Mortensen as the father and Kodi Smit-McPhee as the son.
 Although the story moves at a slower pace than other films of recent years, a definable mood is overwhelmingly present within the film’s storytelling.
-After reading the book in which the movie is based upon, I have discovered the origin of the dark mood that surrounds the story of survival and last hope.
+After reading the book on which the movie is based, I have discovered the origin of the dark mood that surrounds the story of survival and last hope.
 The Road is a dramatization written by Cormac McCarthy.

 His other written work has also been adapted into films such as No Country for Old Men and All the Pretty Horses.
 The prose that is written upon the page within his books is intentionally simple and, on several occasions, defies the basic grammatical rules of the English language.
 Why would “cant” be written without an apostrophe when “he’s” been written into the same paragraph and include one?
-This little bit of quirky behavior is rare treat for successfully published writers.
-The only other author with sense of writing style would be Hubert Selby, Jr. who holds the notorious style of substitution by placing the forward slash symbol (/) as the permanent replacement for an apostrophe in addition to ignoring the rules for other punctuation symbols.
+This little bit of quirky behavior is a rare treat for successfully published writers.
+The only other author with a sense of writing style would be Hubert Selby, Jr. who holds the notorious style of substitution by placing the forward-slash symbol (/) as the permanent replacement for an apostrophe in addition to ignoring the rules for other punctuation symbols.
 However, there is more to The Road than the petty nuance of the author’s style of writing.